meanbee/poddle/readme.md

 - libav
 - opus-tools

-## Architecture
+## System Architecture

-The system is architecture in a factory-style conveyor belt system.
+The system is architected in a factory-style conveyor belt system.
 Each podcast has a status and then a particular service of the system is responsible for moving the podcast from one state to the next.

 ### State Flow